 The Arctic has a strong human presence with enduring settlements, while the Antarctic has been historically deserted.

 While the vessels sailing in the polar regions are often the same expedition ships, like the Expedition, Plancius, National Geographic Explorer and so on, the Arctic does offer a few small sailing vessel options that simply cannot sail the long ocean crossings of the Antarctic.
-The 32-guest Rembrandt van Rijn and the 20-guest Noorderlicht are two such intimate sailing vessels our travelers sail on.
-These ships are particularly popular for late-season Northern Lights itineraries.
+The 32-guest Rembrandt van Rijn is one such intimate sailing vessel our travelers sail on.
+This ship is particularly popular for late-season Northern Lights itineraries.

 Arctic vs Antarctic Bucket Lists